 A person’s rightful due is to be treated as an object of love, not as an object for use.

-Even if they buy you lunch or breakfast every day, carry your bags, or leave chocolates at your doorstep, they’re still useful providers.
-Do not be overzealous in offending or pushing them away – unless it’s a fetish they have.
-If that’s the case and that is a fetish of theirs, then you may want to direct them away from you and towards a website such as https://www.hdpornvideo.xxx/?hl=hi instead, as this should satisfy them more.
-Instead, make them feel like they’re your partner without letting that happen.
+If they want to buy you lunch or breakfast every day, carry your bags, help to do the heavy lifting for your assignments, or leave chocolates at your doorstep, they’re still useful providers.
+Do not be overzealous in offending or pushing them away.
+Instead, make them feel like they’re your partner without actually letting that happen.

 Elle King makes no promises when she sings I Told You I Was Mean.

 And I was lonely, so I let you hold me for